 When you take a look at Julia’s CV, along with her impressive list of achievements, it’s all the more inspiring to see that she has done all this before the age of thirty.
 So let’s dig deeper to discover more about Julia Hardy and perhaps give her the recognition and respect she deserves,

 Julia was born in 1980 in Harrow, London, and by 2005 she had already begun to make her mark on the world.
 Her age is actually misprinted on many online sources stating 1992 but as one of her not so recent tweets about the subject states she was actually born in 1980.
 She was joking to people she was actually 57 in the 2018 tweet here after fans were querying her age.
 Information about her earlier life before this time, however, isn’t readily available or apparent.
 It isn’t that Julia is particularly secretive or protective of this information – indeed, she is refreshingly open about personal issues that have affected her (more of which later) and her interviews and social media activity indicate this.
 The lack of details about her early childhood seems to be down to a genuine belief on her part that it simply isn’t relevant.

-At the very young age of 13, having already gained experience in hospital radio, Julia secured a role as presenter on a British TV channel called Rockworld TV.
-As a founding presenter, she co-hosted a show named Rockjaw, which focused on the more ‘underground’ elements of rock music.
+At the young age of 23, having already gained experience in hospital radio, Julia secured a role as presenter on a British TV channel called Rockworld TV.
+As a founding presenter, she co-hosted a show named Rockjaw in 2006, which focused on the more ‘underground’ elements of rock music.
 Sometime after this, she headed out of the studio to report from live events and festivals around the world.

 Three years later she moved to an American channel called Current TV, to host The Countdown, and then to Ginx TV in 2009 where she presented the shows GameFace and Ginx Files.
 The latter show was later replaced with The Blurb, which Julia presented in 2011.